-- 5.1 Our school chooses to respond to the legal requirement in maintained schools to teach Religious Education and Sex and Relationships Education, and to non-statutory guidelines to cover other aspects of Personal, Social, Health and Economic Education (PSHEE).
-Our programme encourages respect for other people, with particular regard to the protected characteristics under the Equality Act 2010 - 5.2 Our PSHEE course is delivered to all pupils through discrete PSHEE lessons taught by our teachers.
-There is one lesson of taught PSHEE a week.
+- 5.1 Our school chooses to respond to the legal requirement in maintained schools to teach Religious Education and Relationships and Sex Education (RSE), and to non-statutory guidelines to cover other aspects of Personal, Social, Health and Economic Education (PSHEE).
+Our programme encourages respect for other people, with particular regard to the protected characteristics under the Equality Act 2010 - 5.2 Our PSHE course is delivered to all pupils through PSHE lessons taught by our teachers.
+Teaching resources are taken from our scheme but also the PSHE Association.
+There is one hourly lesson of taught PSHE a fortnight.
 Elements of the programme may be supported through the bringing in of additional expertise, such as outside speakers, or the use of teachers with a particular interest or knowledge in a specific area.
-In addition to these discrete sessions, PSHEE is also dealt with across the curriculum (e.g. Social issues through the teaching of English Literature; Health through Biology and PE; Citizenship through History & RE).
+In addition to these discrete sessions, PSHE is also dealt with across the curriculum (e.g. Health through PE; Citizenship through History & RE and through the themes and topics in our assembly programme.
+We use the scheme One Decision which encourages children to discuss the possible consequences of different actions and helps to develop their understanding of the impact of their actions on others.
+It aims to empower children to take responsibility for their actions and make informed choices.

-6 Co-curriculur
+6 Co-curricular

 - 6.1 A wide range of enrichment activities supplements the timetabled curriculum.
 Our pupils are encouraged to take part in an extensive range of art, drama, music, sport and other activities and clubs.
 Regular themed days and weeks are held.
-These may include Book Week, Maths Week, Science Week, Anti-Bullying Week or Arts Week. - 6.2 Pupils are taken to places of interest on a regular basis.
+These may include World Book Day, World Maths Day, NSPCC Number Day, STEM (Science) Week, Anti-Bullying Week, Children in Need, Comic Relief, Jeans4Genes Day and Cognita's Global Be Well Day. - 6.2 Pupils are taken to places of interest on a regular basis, linked to their learning experiences.
 Visits, including residential opportunities, are organised annually, which help to develop independence, teamwork and responsibility in a different environment to that in school.
+Pupils in LKS2 and UKS2 are provided with opportunities to take part in a residential, appropriate for the age group